ChemCryst/crystals/newdocs/interface/menus.rst

 In addition, if the structure is twinned, the Fo values need to be de-twinned using the refined values of the twin fractions (TWIN ELEMENTS).
 |br|\
+These transformations are done automatically when maps are computed via the gui.
+If you choose to do maps from the COMMAND LINE (#FOURIER) you will need to organise these transformations yourself  using the SCRIPT *COPY67*.
+:ref:`The section FOURIERS gives more details <fouandpat>`
+|br|\
-CRYSTALS stores negative Fo values for use during least squares refinement - these cannot be used in maps because they would create a phase inversion.
+CRYSTALS stores negative Fo values for use during least squares refinement.
+These cannot be used in maps because they would create a phase inversion so are automatically excluded.
 |br|\
 The Menu offers you the opportunity to recompute the overall scale factor or recalculate the phases (with the current scale factor).